damontheimpulsive/analytics-service/README.md

     - `DashboardService` and its implementation aggregate and return metrics.
     - `EventIngestionService` accepts raw events and passes them to the processor.
     - `RealTimeEventProcessor` updates metrics in the `MetricsStore`.
+    - `MockEventGeneratorRunner` manages the lifecycle of the mock event generator (start/stop/pause/resume) that feeds events into `EventIngestionService`.

 - **Metrics Store**
     - `MetricsStore` interface abstracts metric read/write operations.